richhorace/elastic-stack-pocket/README.md

 ![](screenshot.png)

 As you can see, I've been a long time user of Pocket even before it was rebranded from Read It Later.

+This repository will retrieve data from Pocket API, prep data for ingest into the Elastic Stack (Elasticsearch, Logstash, Kibana) using Elastic's official docker images and default ports.
+Tested with the latest version of the Docker daemon.

 ## Requirements Pocket App
 Assumption is that you already have created a Pocket App and have Authenticated.